Colonoscopy and Colon Cancer Screening

 Does a colonoscopy hurt?

-A colonoscopy is usually not painful.
+A colonoscopy is not painful.
 Most colonoscopies are performed with IV (intravenous) sedation or “twilight sedation,” a mild anesthesia where you’re very drowsy, but comfortable, and can still breathe on your own.
 This type of sedation has a mild amnesiac effect, so you won’t remember the procedure.
 Your doctor will discuss what type of sedation is right for you.

 Is a colonoscopy safe?